United Kingdom VAT Services

 VAT registration in UK

-Non-resident companies maybe need gov.uk vat registration in the UK without the form a local company.
+Non-resident companies maybe need gov.uk VAT registration in the UK without the form a local company.
 This is call as non-resident VAT trading.
 We can provide all of the necessary assistance to complete the VAT registration by using government gateway account.
 We can also advise you with regard to accurately and supporting documentation such as copy invoices & contracts.
-You may need to submit to the HMRC with your VAT registration form.
+You may need to submit VAT register online to the HMRC with your VAT registration form.

-FZCO Accountants is specialised in UK VAT registrations for non-UK located businesses.
+FZCO Accountants is specialised in UK VAT registration and filing for non-UK located businesses.
 It is determine by your business trade.
 It is not necessarily the country where your business resides.
 You may require to VAT registration.
 If your company goods storage in the United Kingdom, or trade internationally over the internet.

 We can assist you to assess any VAT refunds.
 We can also compile and submit these claims documents in the relevant tax authority.